-- reduced turnover due to the Auckland regional lockdown (August 2021 to October 2021).
-The Auckland region represents a significant proportion of Speirs Foods monthly turnover; - a noticeable shift in customer demand from bulk products (those sold from "under the glass" in supermarket delicatessens) to pre-packaged products which are more labour intensive in their production and often require the use of higher cost raw materials; - higher material costs and need to source higher cost alternative supplies due to increased shipping and freight costs and supply chain constraints; - pressure on labour availability and costs due to general market shortages and the flow on effects of the increase in the minimum wage driving labour costs up across the general labour force.
+- a continuing shift in customer demand from bulk products (those sold from "under the glass" in supermarket delicatessens) to pre-packaged products which are more labour intensive in their production and often require the use of higher cost raw materials; - higher material costs as suppliers increase their prices to us due to inflation.
+Also, a lack of availability of some key production components has resulted in a need to source higher cost alternative supplies due to increased shipping and freight costs and supply chain constraints; - pressure on labour availability and costs due to general market shortages and the flow on effects of the increase in the minimum wage driving labour costs up across the general labour force. - Several months of severe adverse weather caused significant shortage of key materials, in particular cabbage, cauliflower and broccoli.
+This has resulted in substantially higher input costs (as Speirs Foods was forced to acquire some raw materials on the spot market at prices much higher than the business would normally pay) and for a period an inability to maintain production and supply of key products at normal levels.